Offroadcode/Umbraco-2FA/README.md

 ## Installation & Setup

+**Note!:** Umbraco 2FA only works for Umbraco 7.6 and greater.
+Do not install on earlier versions.

 ### Installing Package to Umbraco

 You can install the Umbraco 2FA package to Umbraco via these following steps: